djbrieck/brieckspro/content/posts/wav-to-reasonable-audio-file-converter-linux/index.md

 ---
-title: "How to convert WAV audio files to somethign more Reasonable on Linux Mint"
+title: "How to convert WAV audio files to something more Reasonable on Linux Mint"
 date: 2024-04-17T15:17:56-07:00
 draft: false
 ---

 So I have a few giant WAV files that I need to convert to something more reasonable in file size.
-1HR audo track weighs in at nearly 500MB, yikes!
+1HR audio track weighs in at nearly 500MB, yikes!

 Could not figure out how to do it.
 Searched and Found this article [Easily Convert Audio File Formats on Linux](https://itsfoss.com/sound-converter-linux/)  and discovered the program [Sound Converter](https://soundconverter.org/), which is like [HandBrake](https://handbrake.fr/) for audio files, exactly what I was looking for.